ashwinkutti/LLM-pricing-tracker/README.md

-his project creates a modern dashboard for:
+This project creates a modern dashboard for:

 Latest LLM models
 Token limits